matloff/fasteR/README.md

 [1] 1250
 ```

-But until you can even do R in your sleep, it's best to do it step by
-step.
-Let's see how those steps work.
-Writing the code with line
+But it's best to do it step by step at first.
+Let's see how those steps
-numbers for reference, the code is
+work.
+Writing the code with line numbers for reference, the code is

 ``` r
 1  gt1200Indices <- which(Nile > 1200)